ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 should behave, and Avalanche uses this blueprint to coordinate validators in the network to run the application defined by the VM.

-VMs communicate with Avalanche over a langauge agnostic request-response protocol known as [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+VMs communicate with Avalanche over a language agnostic request-response protocol known as [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
 This allows the VM framework to open a world of endless possibilities to developers, as developers can implement their Dapps using the languages, frameworks, and libraries of their choice.
 Solidity is supported through an EVM